claenjoy/Ceph-with-Openstack-Grizzly/README.md

 multi-node Openstack grizzly , ubuntu 12.04 64bit

-if you have single disk , reccomend to separate OS from the data so use the LVM tool to separate single LV-root ,
+if you have single disk , reccomend to separate OS from the data so use the LVM tool .

    --|---LV-swap 16gb
 example : from VG-machine |---LV-root 500gb ext4